 - 1. Ask students trivia questions listed below.
 Rotate asking questions from the four question categories, i.e. Reuse, Reduce, Recycle, Waste. - 2.
 For questions on reusing: - a.
 If the question has a corresponding item to be shown as an example, hold up the object.
 Give groups 30 seconds to think of as many ways they can use/reuse the item mentioned/shown. - b.
-One student should be the scribe for the group and should record the group's ideas in their Green Journal on recycled paper. - c.
+One student should be the scribe for the group and should record the group's ideas in their Green Journal or on paper. - c.
 At the end of 30 seconds, groups must submit their answers.
 Any group caught writing after the 30 seconds is done, the last 2 answers on their list will be disregarded.
 Encourage students to be creative but practical with their ideas. - d.
 One student from each group must come to the front of the class and read their answers to the class.
 Award each reasonable answer one point.
-After all teams have shared their ideas, read the list of "Popular Answers."
+After all teams have shared their ideas, read the list of "Popular Answers".
 Ask students to vote for the 'best' reuse answer.
 Discuss with students how to decide which answer is the best (for example, choose the answer that is most likely to be adopted by people in their everyday lives).
 The team that thought of the "best" answer gets an extra 2 points.

-Deves Trivis Reuse Trivia List ways to reuse a piece of paper (one side used).
+Reuse Trivia List ways to reuse a piece of paper (one side used).
 Class notes on the reverse side Scrap paper for messages at home Paper airplane/Origami To build a vermicomposter Filler for pet cages (bird or hamster Printing in computer printer 3.
-List ways to reuse a shoebox (especially if it is decorated and personalized).
-As a storage box for school supplies or collector's items As a memory box (birthday cards, pictures, etc.) As a gift box for birthdays and other occasions As a footstool under your desk 5.
+List ways to reuse a shoebox (especially if it is decorated and personalized). • As a storage box for school supplies or collector's items • As a memory box (birthday cards, pictures, etc.) • As a gift box for birthdays and other occasions • As a footstool under your desk 5.
 List ways to reuse an old pair of jeans.
 Cut them into shorts Pass them on to a sibling Sell them in a garage sale Donate them to a local charity Use the fabric to make a reusable bag!
 2. List ways to reuse a washed sandwich bag.
 Wash and reuse for more sandwiches Store loose items (i.e. paperclips, screws, nails, etc.) Store cut fruits and vegetables Use to marinade food Transport goldfish Hold toiletries for travelling 4.
 List ways to reuse a plastic shopping bag.
 Line garbage bins Line compost bins Pet waste disposal Lunch bag Reuse for more groceries Protection from rain if you forget your umbrella To cover food dishes in the fridge instead of using plastic wrap 6.
 List reasons why some people think reusing is a good idea.
-Reduces the rate and amount we purchase new products Decreases stress on the environment to produce new products Reduces the amount of waste produced Helps us share with others Saves money Reduce Trivia , , List ways to reduce water consumption in your home. turn off the tap when you brush your teeth take shorter showers (bring an oven timer into the bathroom) use low-flow shower heads adjust your toilet to the setting that uses the least amount of water use eco-certified car wash services choose drought resistant plants for the garden get a rain barrel in your home: turn off lights turn off appli keep air conc doors when c wear warmer heater on too put chargers, etc. on power clothes rather than keeping the
+Reduces the rate and amount we purchase new products Decreases stress on the environment to produce new products Reduces the amount of waste produced Helps us share with others Saves money Reduce Trivia List ways to reduce water consumption in your home. turn off the tap when you brush your teeth take shorter showers (bring an oven timer into the bathroom) use low-flow shower heads adjust your toilet to the setting that uses the least amount of water in your home: • turn off lights • turn off applia • keep air cond and doors wh clothes rather than keeping put chargers, printers, computers, televisions, etc. on power bars so they can be completely turned off when not in use